djndl1/CSNotes/corejava1.md

 Inner classes are a phenomenon of the compiler, not the virtual machine.
 Inner classes are translated into regular class files with $ (dollar signs) delimiting outer and inner class names, and the virtual machine does not have any special knowledge about them.

-The generated class files of inner classes and outer classes have compiler generated references to outer classes and accessors, which causes security issues.
+The generated class files of inner classes  have compiler-generated references to outer classes and that of outer classes have accessors, which causes security issues.

 ## Local Inner Classes: clases locally in a single method

 Local classes are never declared with an access specifier (that is, public or private).
 Their scope is always restricted to the block in which they are declared.
 Local classes have one great advantage: They are completely hidden from the outside world.
 Local classes can access effectively final local variables, that is, they never change once assigned.
-Those variables have `fian` fields inside the compiled local inner class.
+Those variables have `final` fields inside the compiled local inner class.

 ## Anonymous Inner Classes